 Copy of your doctoral degree and any certifications (if applicable)

-Three (3) letters of professional recommendation sent directly from those providing the reference to firstname.lastname@example.org).
-Letters should come from individuals who have supervised or collaborated actively with the applicant.
+Three (3) letters of professional recommendation sent directly from those providing the reference as an email attachment to email@example.com

-Copies of three (3) to five (5) publications of your best work (usually peer-reviewed).
-First authored papers are preferred.
-If not first authored, applicants should state their specific contributions to the submitted papers.
+Copies of three (3) to five (5) publications of your best work (usually peer-reviewed)

-The position is anticipated to be filled during the 2019-2020 academic year.
+The search for this position will occur during the calendar year 2021.
 Applicants will be considered for the rank listed above, depending on experience and research productivity.
-The School of Nursing values diversity highly.
-All people, including those who belong to groups underrepresented in nursing, are encouraged to apply.
+Diversity is highly valued and applications from members of groups underrepresented in nursing are encouraged.

-A research doctorate (PhD) in the social sciences, nursing, or a related field is required.
+A doctoral degree in biostatistics, statistics, or a related field is required.